Canadian Screen Award for Best Live Action Short Drama

 The Canadian Screen Award for Best Live Action Short Drama is awarded by the Academy of Canadian Cinema and Television to the best Canadian live action short film.
 Formerly part of the Genie Awards, since 2012 it has been presented as part of the Canadian Screen Awards.

 In the 1980s and 1990s, the award was not always presented at every Genie Award ceremony.
 In years when the award was not presented, a single award was instead presented for Best Theatrical Short Film, inclusive of both animated and live-action shorts.
+Under current Academy regulations, the awards for live action and animated shorts can be collapsed into a single award if either category receives two or fewer eligible submissions, but remain separate if both categories surpass two submissions.